The Fund invests in a diversified portfolio of senior secured loans, among other private credit opportunities.

 Kevin O'Donnell, Executive Managing Director | Cresset Partners

 The Fund's strategy is focused on direct lending—the predominant asset class in the private credit universe.
 Direct lending includes any debt held by—or extended to—privately held companies, and it most commonly involves non-bank institutions making loans to private companies.
-The private company must pay back the full sum of the loan, plus interest, to the lending institution.
-Direct loans are senior in the capital stack, secured by collateral, and offer floating interest rates.
+The private company is obligated to pay back the full sum of the loan, plus interest, to the lending institution.
+Direct loans are senior in the capital stack3 or the structure of all capital that is invested into a company, secured by collateral, and offer floating interest rates.

 Sources and structures each transaction, dealing directly with the borrower.

 Relies upon the lender to support ongoing growth initiatives.